hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 including none at all.
 The same `Processor` abstraction is used for all kinds of vertices, including sources and sinks.

-### Cooperative multithreading
+### Cooperative Multithreading

 Cooperative multithreading is one of the core features of Jet and can be roughly compared to [green threads](https://en.wikipedia.org/wiki/Green_threads).
-It is purely a library-level feature and doesn't involve any low-level system or JVM tricks; the [`Processor`](processor) API is simply designed in such a way that the processor can do a small amount of work each time it is invoked, then yield back to the Jet engine.
-The engine manages a thread pool of fixed size and on each thread the processors take their turn in a round-robin fashion.
+It is purely a library-level feature and does not involve any low-level system or JVM tricks; the [`Processor`](#processor) API is simply designed in such a way that the processor can do a small amount of work each time it is invoked, then yield back to the Jet engine.
+The engine manages a thread pool of fixed size and on each thread, the processors take their turn in a round-robin fashion.

 The point of cooperative multithreading is much lower context-switching